 The District will only be required to make up the first thirty-six (36) hours of school lost or canceled due to inclement weather and half the number of hours lost or canceled in excess of thirty-six (36) hours up to twenty-four (24) hours of additional lost or canceled hours.
 Thus, the maximum number of hours that must be made up is sixty (60) hours.
+Days missed in the District's half-day education program will only be made up if required of the District due to inclement weather on a proportional basis.
 For purposes of this Policy, "inclement weather" shall mean ice, snow, extreme cold, flooding, a tornado, or excessive heat.

-The District may make up thirty-six (36) hours of school lost or canceled due to exceptional or emergency circumstances during a school year, if DESE has approved an alternative method of instruction plan submitted by the District.
+The District will not be required to make up any hours of school lost or canceled due to exceptional or emergency circumstances during a school year, if DESE has approved an alternative method of instruction plan submitted by the District.
+(See Regulation 1210).